-The above data are published in the Transparent Administration Section by the RPCT and are supplied by the Managers of the Departments with the highest risk of corruption, which, as we have said several times, are Purchase and Administration Departments.
+The above data are published in the Transparent Administration Section by the R.P.C.T. and are supplied by the Managers of the Departments with the highest risk of corruption, which, as we have said several times, are Purchase and Administration Departments.

-9. TRANSPARENCY GOALS
+9.1.
+TRANSPARENCY GOALS

-In order to make transparency management effective, efficient and keep compliance with the law, the specific goal for 2020 is the following:
+In order to make transparency management effective, efficient and keep compliance with the law, the specific goal for 2021 is set to provide an indicator of visits to the 'Transparent Administration' page of the site.